How to spot a pension scam

 There are some common tell-tale signs that mean it could be a scam:

-Some outfits may be very sophisticated and have convincing websites.
-Some may imply that they are part of the government-backed Pension Wise service by including ‘wise’, ‘guidance’ or ‘pension’ in their name.
+Some might imply that they are part of the government-backed Pension Wise service by including ‘wise’, ‘guidance’ or ‘pension’ in their name.

 What to do if you think you’re being targeted

 - Never be rushed into making a decision.
 Before you sign anything, contact the Pensions Advisory Service (TPAS) on 0300 123 1047.